-Lunahuana is a 5,387 hectare disseminated gold-copper exploration project located in central Peru.
-The Lunahuana property was formerly known as the Columbia property.
+Lunahuana is a 5,387 hectare property located in central Peru.
+The Lunahuana property hosts both gold and copper mineralization in veins, disseminations and mantos.
+This mineralization is believed to be analogous to IOCG deposits.
+The property was acquired from Britannia Mines and was formerly known as the Columbia property.